 Deworming pregnant females and breeding dogs is essential to protect the newborn puppies.
-But not all dewormers are considered safe for pregnancy.
+But not all canine dewormers are considered safe for pregnancy.

 Can You Deworm a Pregnant Dog?

-Deworming the pregnant mom preventively is an alternative that allows you to get ahead of intestinal parasites and have healthier puppies from the start.
+Deworming a pregnant dog preventively is an alternative that allows you to get ahead of intestinal parasites and have healthier puppies from the start.
 Instead of waiting to treat, for roundworms and hookworms and starting deworming when the puppies are being weaned, treat mom with Fenbendazole for the last three weeks of her pregnancy through day 14 of lactation daily, that is five straight weeks.
 Give mom 50 mg/kg of Fenbendazole once every 24 hours.
 In studies, this protocol has been shown to be safe for pregnancy and has been highly effective in preventing intestinal parasites in the new litter.

 When to Deworm Newborn Puppies